If your home is cluttered with a bunch of space-hogging stuff, deciding what to keep and what to toss can seem like a huge task.

 7. Carryout Detritus

-Chances are, you have a drawer stuffed with wooden chopsticks, ketchup and soy sauce packets and flimsy plastic forks.
+Chances are, you have a drawer stuffed with wooden chopsticks, thin napkins and flimsy plastic forks.
 Clear it out.

 6. Furniture You’re Saving for Your Kids

 It’s likely that your offspring won’t want the furniture in the future anyway, said Seana Turner, founder of The Seana Method.

 Unless you plan to have it repaired, a broken zipper renders any item useless.

 Toss old, ratty twist ties you saved from bread bags.